 If we look at driving 20 years from now, we will see revolutionary, smart traffic technology, self-driving electric cars and winter tyres made from bio-based materials.
 Although smart technology is used in the interaction between the environment, cars and tyres, the tyres will still be the car's only point of contact with the driving surface in 2036.
 This makes them an essential part of the car’s safety equipment.

 In the future, cars will be connected to a larger traffic system around them.
 The development of the Internet of Things can be seen in the interaction between cars and different systems.

 ‒ Cars can communicate with other cars, the Internet, cloud services or traffic systems and collect, relay and analyse data in real time, says Robert Hansson, Director of the Vehicle Dynamics & Active Safety Centre at Volvo Car Corporation.

 "Cars can communicate with other cars, the Internet, cloud services or traffic systems and collect, relay and analyse data in real time."

-According to Juha Pirhonen, Vice President of Research and Development at Nokian Tyres, the sensor technology in future tyres will allow the driver to anticipate changes in the road surface and weather conditions 15–20 kilometres ahead.
+According to Juha Pirhonen, Director, Technology Projects at Nokian Tyres, the sensor technology in future tyres will allow the driver to anticipate changes in the road surface and weather conditions 15–20 kilometres ahead.
 In practice, the cars’ computer systems could analyse this data faster and more comprehensively than the driver.